-The Master of science in criminal justice requires 36 credit hours.
+The Master of Science with a Criminal Justice major requires 30 credit hours.

 CRJ 503 Seminar in Law and Social Control